 Frequently Asked Questions

-No, your Max CPC bid is the most you'll be charged for a click when using the Max CPC bidding strategy, but you'll often be charged less.
+Your Max CPC bid is the most you could be charged for a click when using the Max CPC bidding strategy, but you'll often be charged less.
 That final amount you're charged for a click is called the actual CPC.

-Actual CPC is often less than max.
-CPC because with the Hotel Ads auction, the most you'll pay a minimal amount more than what's required to rank higher than the next advertiser, taking into account quality score (including pCTR), price, and ad format.
-You will only be charged for the clicks on the booking links that take users to the booking pages on your site.
+Actual CPC is often less than max CPC because with the Hotel Ads auction, the most you'll pay is a minimal amount more than what's required to rank higher than the next advertiser, taking into account quality score (including pCTR), price, and ad format.
+You will only be charged for the clicks on the booking links that users actually click.

-How can I assess my current positioning in auctions?
+How can I assess my current position and outcomes?

 Your positioning in auctions is based on the following factors: